A woman and a man sit at a table talking about college gap year options.

 Personal loan

 You can also fund your gap year through a personal loan, but there are some downsides.
-Getting approved isn’t a guarantee and while repayment for student loans is usually deferred until you graduate, the repayment for personal loans typically begins 30 days after the loan’s disbursement.
+Getting approved isn’t a guarantee.
+And while you can defer repayment for student loans until after you graduate, the repayment for personal loans typically begins 30 days after the loan’s disbursement.
 You’ll have to be prepared to pay back the money and make up for the cost.

 Fundraising